Grosvenor Live Blackjack Review

 Grosvenor Signup Bonuses

 The signup bonuses for Grosvenor are somewhat weak.
 However, this isn’t necessarily a bad thing.
-Grosvenor gives a £20 welcome bonus as a matched deposit.
-So, if you deposit £20, the casino will provide you with another £20 credit.
+Grosvenor gives a great welcome bonus, if you deposit £20, the casino will provide you with another £30 credit.
 Although this is quite weak compared to many other sites, the wagering requirements are equally low.
 You only need to wager a total of five times the bonus amount, which in this case would be £100.

 There are no restrictions on this, aside from Poker and Sportsbook bets, which means that it’s quite easy to meet the wager requirements playing Blackjack.
 Compare this to other similar sites such as Genting, and Grosvenor seems far more reasonable.
 Players will have 30 days to meet the requirements.